 - serves as the point of contact for all interaction with outside counsel, retained by the OGC in its sole discretion when warranted.

 The OGC's areas of experience and practice include litigation, alternative dispute resolution, governance, policy development and implementation, college athletics and NCAA compliance, Title IX, Due Process, drafting and negotiating contracts, commercial transactions, governmental regulation, labor and employment, promotion and tenure, student affairs, student conduct, construction and facilities, intellectual property, ERM, ethics and compliance, employee benefits, donor relations and gift planning, grants and sponsored research, information privacy and security, FERPA, domestic and international travel, first amendment and free speech, civil rights, disability law, bankruptcy, real estate, and faculty, student, and employee grievances.

 The OGC represents the University, but does not represent or provide legal services to individual students, faculty, or staff.
 For personal legal advice, students, faculty, and staff should consult a private attorney.

-The attorney client-privilege encourages full disclosure by protecting the confidentiality of communications between lawyers and their clients.
-Thus, written and oral communications that University faculty and staff have with attorneys in the Office of General Counsel for the purpose of obtaining legal advice may be protected from disclosure to third parties in the course of a legal proceeding.
-Note that not all communications qualify for the attorney-client privilege: for example, the mere presence of an attorney at a meeting without the provision of legal advice is not sufficient.
+The attorney-client privilege encourages full disclosure by protecting the confidentiality of communications between lawyers and their clients.
+Not all communications qualify for the attorney-client privilege; for example, the mere presence of an attorney at a meeting without the provision of legal advice is not sufficient.
 Furthermore, the privilege can be lost if the subject matter is discussed with anyone who does not need to know.

-For examples of when the attorney-client privilege applies and doesn't apply and how to best protect communications with the Office of General Counsel, see the OGC Attorney-Client Privilege Primer.
+For examples of when the attorney-client privilege applies and doesn't apply and how to best protect communications with the OGC, see the OGC Attorney-Client Privilege Primer.